Master Equation for a Quantum Gas of Polarizable Particles in Cavities: Conclusion and Outlook

 \section{Conclusion and Outlook}

-We have presented a theoretical framework that systematically encompasses quantum self-organization and cavity cooling of polarizable particles in a resonator.
+We have presented a theoretical framework that permits to consistently describe the onset of quantum correlations in quantum gases coupled to optical resonators.
+The framework systematically encompasses cavity-induced phenomena, such as quantum self-organization and cavity cooling of polarizable particles, and can be extended to analyze novel regimes so far inaccessible to existing theories.

 Within this framework, we derived a Lindblad master equation for the mechanical motion of the particles by eliminating the resonator degrees of freedom while retaining slow atom-field correlations.
-As a result, it captures quantum effects due to multiple photon scattering.
+As a result, the master equation captures quantum effects due to multiple photon scattering.
 The model has a broad range of applications, from cold atoms down to the ultracold regime, from weakly correlated to strongly correlated quantum gases.
 The description is not limited to the weak-coupling limit between cavity field and atoms, and can cover a relatively wide range of intracavity photon numbers.
 Since the atoms are here described by their polarizability, this model can also be applied to the dynamics of other polarizable particles, such as molecules in resonators in the regime of coherent scattering, and could be extended to include the rovibrational degrees of freedom in a systematic manner~\cite{Kalaivanan:2021}.

 From the formal point of view, our theory is valid within an ultraviolet cutoff, which determines the shortest timescale $\Delta t$ that the master equation can faithfully describe.
-This timescale is physical and is determined by the characteristic timescale $\tau_\mathrm{modes}$ of the cavity modes, within which entanglement between the cavity and the atoms is generated~\cite{Halati:2024}.
+This timescale is physical and is determined by the characteristic timescale $\tau_\mathrm{modes}$ of the cavity modes, within which entanglement between the cavity and the atoms is generated~\cite{Halati:2025a}.
 This establishes a connection with other formal treatments such as the coarse-graining master equation of Refs.\ \cite{Lidar:2001,Majenz:2013}.
 As for the coarse-graining master equation, we do not need to invoke the rotating-wave approximation to ensure positivity.
-We further note that the formalism is valid for atoms in multimode cavities.
+We further note that the formalism is valid for atoms in multi-mode cavities.
 It does not have formal limitations on the number of cavity modes and can be extended to a continuum within the coarse-graining approach~\cite{Nathan:2020}.